awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/app-explore-error-stream.md

    WHERE sector SIMILAR TO '%TECH%';
    ```

 1. Run the application\.

-Because of the division by zero runtime error occurs, instead of writing the results to the `DESTINATION_SQL_STREAM`, Amazon Kinesis Data Analytics sends rows to the in\-application error stream\.
-On the **Real\-time analytics** tab, choose the error\-stream, and then you can see the rows in the in\-application error stream\.
+   Because the division by zero runtime error occurs, instead of writing the results to the `DESTINATION_SQL_STREAM`, Kinesis Data Analytics sends rows to the in\-application error stream\.
+On the **Real\-time analytics** tab, choose the error stream, and then you can see the rows in the in\-application error stream\.